-The zoning sets a cap of 1.025 million square feet of development, instead of the 1.5 million square feet originally filed.
+The zoning caps the development size at 1.025 million square feet, instead of the 1.5 million square feet originally filed.
 It also requires that 60% of the mixed-use project be allocated to housing (about 600 units), which will help meet housing needs while generating less traffic than office space.
-The agreement limits the highest building to 170 feet (down from 220 feet).
-On scenic Grove Street, it reduces the maximum height sought by MD while increasing the minimum building setbacks from the curb.
+The agreement allows for only one tower by Route 128 of up to 170 feet (down from two towers of up to 220 feet).
+On Grove Street, it reduces the maximum building height while increasing the minimum building setbacks from the curb.

 · Limits traffic to volumes that our streets can bear

 · Provides access to efficient and reliable transportation

 · Preserves/creates green, open, and community spaces